-Recently, the UK companies have become more responsive to the demand for a gender balanced board.
-This gradual shift in recognising the role of female in the corporate board was evident in Grosvold et al. (2007) which noticed the presence of female directors in UK FTSE 100 companies raised from 4.5 per cent in 1999 to 10.5 per cent in 2005.
-Table III shows the highest propotion of NFAM (12 per cent) and INFAM (6 per cent) in 2011.
-However, with respect to FCO, Table III shows that the highest number of FCO is 7 in 2008 and the lowest is 3 in 2009, which indicates inconsistent trends.

-Table IV shows that the highest correlation is between the number of female directors on the board and the number of independent female directors with a coefficient of 59 per cent and significant at 1 per cent level.
-According to Gujarati (2003), the coefficient of ± 80 percent is considered as a begging at which multicollinearity problem might exist and harm the results of the regression analysis.
-Therefore, the problem of multicollinearity does not exist between the independent variables of this paper.
+Recently, UK companies have become more responsive to the demand for a gender-balanced board.
+This gradual shift in recognising the role of females on corporate boards was evident in the work of Grosvold et al. (2007), which concluded that the presence of female directors in UK FTSE 100 companies had risen from 4.5 percent in 1999 to 10.5 percent in 2005.
+Table III shows the highest propotion of NFAM (12 percent) and INFAM (6 percent) in 2011.
+However, with respect to FCOs, Table III shows that the highest number was 7 in 2008 and the lowest was 3 in 2009, which indicates an inconsistent trend.
+Table IV shows that the highest correlation was between the number of female directors on the board and the number of independent female directors with a coefficient of 59 percent and significant at the 1 percent level5.
+Therefore, the problem of multicollinearity does not exist between the independent variables.